vidhanio/virtualbox-rich-presence/README.md

 ## Config

-The [config](config.ini.example) allows you to change what is displayed on your rich presence.
+The [config](config.example.ini) allows you to change what is displayed on your rich presence.

 ### Available Values

+- `{machine name}`: Name of the machine in VirtualBox (e.g. "My Windows Machine")
 - `{os name}`: Name of OS. (e.g. "Microsoft Windows")
 - `{os version name}`: Name of OS version. (e.g. "Windows 8")
 - `{os version image}`: Image key of OS version. (e.g. "windows_8")